liyuanhao-git/SBL-MEE/ReadMe.txt

 │   ├── ...
 │   └── 20091110S2_Epidural-ECoG+Food-Tracking_C_Kentaro+Shimoda_mat_ECoG64-Motion6/

-3. Generate the wavelet features from preprocessed ECoG data by running the 'MainPreprocess.m' script in the 'preprocess' folder
+3. Generate the wavelet features from preprocessed ECoG data by running the 'MainPreprocess.m' script in the 'ECoG-BasedMovementReconstruction/preprocess' folder

-4. Run the 'MainDecoding.m' script in the 'decoding' folder which completes the training and evaluation of movement trajectory reconstruction
+4. Run the 'MainDecoding.m' script in the 'ECoG-BasedMovementReconstruction/decoding' folder which completes the training and evaluation of movement trajectory reconstruction